In pursuit of

 PROBLEM

-With multiple distractions and stress in their lives, young people often miss out on chances to experience and learn new things, reach their goals and excel.
+With multiple distractions and stress in their lives, young people often miss out on chances to experience and learn new things, reach their goals, and excel.

 SOLUTION

 The Knowledge Project, “TKP.”
-Educators and parents have come to us to collaborate on alternative strategies that meet and exceed a School Education Plan and the Standards.
+Educators and parents have come to us to collaborate on alternative strategies that meet and exceed a School Education Plan and Standards.
 We challenge students to set personal goals and provide them with the coaching, knowledge, and strategies to achieve each benchmark.
-We emphasize process, structure and character.
+We emphasize process, structure, and character.
 The result: self-reliant students who envision, write and communicate well.

 OUR STORY